Skip to main content

 Guest editors: Usually a temporary role responsible for inviting content and/or coordinating on a specific topic of great interest to the journal.
 Guest editors are mostly involved with special issues which bring together a number of contributors all writing on the same theme.
 Guest editorships are ideal positions to explore and learn what it’s like to be an editor and may lead to a more permanent role on the journal’s editorial team.

-Editorial Board member: Editorial Board members support the Editor-in-Chief and other editors by reviewing manscripts, promoting the journal, advising on journal strategy and development, and generally supporting the journal wherever possible.
-Editorial Board member positions are a great starting point for gaining reviewing and publishing experience, and testing out your interest in editorial work.
+Editorial Advisory Board members: Editorial Advisory Board members support the journal by acting as peer reviewers if invited, promoting the journal, advising on journal development, and generally supporting the journal wherever possible.
+Editorial Advisory Board member positions are a great starting point for gaining peer review and publishing experience, and exploring your interest in editorial work.

 Looking to make a permanent move to a full-time editorial role?

-We also offer a number of in-house editorial positions at Elsevier – our Cell Press(opens in new tab/window) and The Lancet(opens in new tab/window) journals are managed by internal teams, and we employ managing editors to support the day-to-day running of journal portfolios.
+We also offer a number of in-house editorial positions at Elsevier — our Cell Press and The Lancet journals are managed by internal teams, and we employ managing editors to support the day-to-day running of journal portfolios.
 You may find all current openings and more information here.

 How we support our editors